atsyplenkov/megapolis2022/content/home/logistics.md

 # A Skills section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 10  # Order that this section will appear.

 title = "Logistics"
 subtitle = "Kindly ask your question using Q&A box in Zoom Meeting to write your question.
 The Chair/Host will read out your question to Speakers during available time after the lecture.
 Subscribe to <a href='https://www.youtube.com/channel/UCCXZNFdglOzGczmnAisb1vg'>Yotube channel</a> to watch lectures later!"